-Amount: \$XXXX
+Amount: \$26,736,942

-In the event of termination or expiration of this Agreement, any TSA funds that have not been spent or incurred for allowable expenses prior to the date of termination and are not reasonably necessary to cover termination expenses will be returned and/or de-obligated from this Agreement.
-TSA's liability to make payments to the COUNTY is limited to the funds obligated and available for payment hereunder, including written modifications to this Agreement.
+In the event of termination or expiration of this Agreement, any TSA funds that have not been spent or incurred for allowable expenses prior to the date of termination and are not reasonably necessary to cover allowable and allocable costs as of the date of termination will be returned

 Under no circumstances will TSA be responsible to reimburse the COUNTY for profit or the general costs of government.
 The COUNTY may recover the allowable direct costs of COUNTY personnel performing work necessary under this Agreement, as well as the allowable and allocable costs of the contractors hired by the COUNTY to perform the necessary work under this Agreement.
-Profit and overhead costs for the COUNTY's contractors performing work on the TSA Project are allowable costs.
+Profit and overhead costs for the COUNTY's contractors performing work on the Project are allowable costs.
 Submission of a cost allocation plan is required to address any indirect costs, to include COUNTY employees, who work on multiple activities that will result in a request for reimbursement under this Agreement.
 TSA will not be responsible for costs incurred by the COUNTY, its contractors or agents to perform work not in compliance with the TSA requirements in this Agreement.
-The TSA CO has the right to recoup any payments made to the COUNTY if the TSA CO Officer determines that the invoices exceed the actual costs incurred, or if the work substantially deviates from the TSA approved CBIS design requirements for the Project pursuant to this Agreement.
+The TSA CO has the right to recoup any payments made to the COUNTY if the TSA CO determines that the invoices exceed the actual costs incurred, or if the work substantially deviates from the TSA approved CBIS design requirements for the Project pursuant to this Agreement.

 TSA will reimburse only for allowable, allocable and reasonable costs in accordance with the OMB Circular No. A-87 in effect on the Effective Date of the Agreement (codified at 2 C.F.R.
-Part 225) and the allowable/not-allowable costs identified in Appendix F of TSA's PGDS.
+Part 225) and the allowable/not-allowable costs identified in Appendix F of TSA's PGDS v 3.0, November 2009.